lbussy/bootstrap/README.md

 # Project Bootstrap

-This is a generic PlatformIO project for ESP32/8266 including WiFi and debug logging.
-It is intended to quickly give a semi-blank slate for new progects or just tests, without having to worry about coding in frequently used functions like Wifi and debug logging.
+Bootstrap is a generic PlatformIO project for ESP32/8266, including WiFi and debug logging.
+I created it to quickly give a semi-blank slate for new projects or just tests, without having to worry about coding in commonly used functions like WiFi and debug logging.

 Features include: